hitokiri-mata/katacoda-courses/kubernetes-serverless/riff/intro.md

 # Riff on Kubernetes #

 (This draft tutorial is under construction.
-Contact me for questions: jonathan.johnson@dijure.com  October 26, 2018)
+Contact me for questions: jonathan.johnson@dijure.com  November 2, 2018)

 ![Riff](/javajon/courses/kubernetes-serverless/riff/assets/riff.png "Riff is for functions")